RLP-199-17 in its

 Barere

-Barere returned to Kiev and started off as a professor himself at the
+graduation Barere returned to Kiev and started off as a professor himself

-Kiev Conservatory.
-After Lenin's death in 1924 liberalism made
+at the Kiev Conservatory.
+After Lenin's death in 1924 liberalism

-place for the restrictions of the regime of Josef Stalin and
+and liberties made place for the restrictions of the regime of Joseph

-this made it even more difficult to build a career as a pianist and
+Stalin and this made it even more difficult to build a career as

-make a living in the world of music.
-Despite the difficulties, Simon
+a Jewish pianist and make a living in the world of music.
+Despite the

-Barere was able to move to Riga in 1928 to become a cultural ambassador
+difficulties, Simon Barere was able to move to Riga in 1928 to become

-for the Baltic countries.
-There his wife, pianist Helen Vlashek,
+a cultural ambassador for the Baltic countries.
+There his wife, pianist

-he made his concert debut with Thomas Beecham (as did
+1934 he made his concert debut with Sir Thomas Beecham (as did

 Edward Kilenyi in the same period)

-and he was contracted by His Master's Voice to record solo pieces (released
+and he was contracted by His Master's Voice to record solo pieces.
+These

-in the USA on the Victor label.
-The HMV recordings have been
+recordings were released in the USA on the Victor label.
+The HMV

 Hall on November 9, 1936, and immediately was recognized as one